 “Consider it done sir.”

 With that Wynn ended the call.
-Korehammer went into the bedroom, picked out some suitable clothes for a business meeting and made sure both of his X-22 handguns were loaded and activated.
-He then headed for the elevator and prepared for what could be a very interesting morning.
+Korehammer went into the bedroom, picked out some suitable clothes for a business meeting and made sure both of his X-27 handguns were loaded and activated.
+He then headed for the elevator and prepared for what could be a very revealing morning.

 Angelo’s Cafe was located on the twentieth floor of the tower Korehammer was staying in and when you walked in, you couldn’t help but think of old world Italy.
 It was no doubt the kind of restaurant that could be found all over in the days before the War but is now almost exclusively the domain of the rich and powerful.
 The floors were made of real wood while the tables had actual linen tablecloths and napkins.
 The smells coming from the kitchen made Korehammer smile almost immediately as he walked through the doors into the dimly lit dinning area.

 Korehammer noticed immediately that there was no one else in the entire restaurant.
 All the tables were empty and the servers were all gone except for a few scattered here and there.
-As he made his way further into the restaurant, he almost unconsciously noted where all the exits were and the best route to go if he had to leave in a hurry.
+As he made his way further inside, he almost unconsciously noted where all the exits were and the best route to go if he had to leave in a hurry.

 A short balding man with a noticeable paunch walked up to him.
 He was visibly sweating and seemed incredibly nervous, his eyes darting back and forth between Korehammer and the back of the dinning area.
 Something told Korehammer that this was the proprietor and he wasn’t that excited to be having this meeting occurring in his restaurant.